Ryoichi2022/Practice_12/README.md

 ![image](https://user-images.githubusercontent.com/105535250/201022939-d19184a9-53ce-4a0a-a424-1aadb85b674c.png)

-	We plotted some visuals to find price outliers for that we compared Year features against price. <br>
+	We plotted some visuals to find price outliers for that we compared Year features against price.

 ![image](https://user-images.githubusercontent.com/105535250/201024297-268a0e7b-e211-421e-baae-17ab657824ca.png)

 * #### Removing Outliers